Marine Mammal Trainer

 The three states with the highest number of available animal trainer jobs were California with 2,250 jobs, Florida with 1,520 jobs and New York with 1,170 jobs.
 The mean annual salaries for these states were $39,700 in California, $36,710 in Florida and $36,870 in New York.

-There is extremely strong competition for marine mammal trainer positions nationwide.
+There is extremely strong competition for marine animal positions nationwide.
 As relatively few new marine parks and aquariums open each year, the total number of marine mammal trainer positions is not expected to grow significantly.

 This fact, combined with the high level of interest in this career path, ensures a very high level of demand for any positions that should become available in the field.
 It is also important for aspiring marine mammal trainers to realize that long-distance relocation is frequently necessary to secure a position in this field.